vivitos/mongo-aggregations/README.md

     {
-        "shouldMatch": { // Match one of the following conditions "date": { // My field (date as example) "between": ["greatestThanOrEqual", "lighterThanOrEqual"] // Match all values between head and tail of the array
+        "shouldMatch": { // Match one of the following conditions "date": { // My field (date as example) "between": ["greatestThanOrEqual", "lessThanOrEqual"] // Match all values between head and tail of the array },
-            },
             "myField": "matchingPattern" // Match the pattern
         },